ronan22/ctl-utilities/README.md

 ### Debugging Facilities

-Controler Lua script are check for syntax from CMAKE template with Luac.
+Controller Lua script are check for syntax from CMAKE template with Luac.
 When needed to go further an developer API allow to execute directly Lua command within controller context from Rest/Ws (api=control, verb=lua_doscript).
 DoScript API takes two other optional arguments func=xxxx where xxxx is the function to execute within Lua script and args a JSON object to provide input parameter.
 When funcname is not given by default the controller try to execute middle filename doscript-xxxx-????.lua.